 Her sister Liselotte was murdered in Auschwitz, in 1944.

-I hope this post wasn't too shallow, the regular nerdy content will resume shortly.
+So - my dear Swedish readers and of course my other readers: I hope this post wasn't too shallow, the regular nerdy content will resume shortly.

 Did you know the real Désirée Bernadotte?
 Or did you only knew about Annemarie Selinko's Désirée?
 Have you read the book?
 Watched one of the movies?
 And who among you gets the thing about "I also used four handkerchieves..." and co-miserates with a lady who still has to take refuge to those to achieve the fashionable Empire silhouette?